iksteen/blurringexistence/content/multi-player-pelican.md

     if __name__ == '__main__':
         app.run()

 When this script receives a push event from GitHub, *flask-hookserver* will first verify the originating IP address to see if the event really came from GitHub.
 It will also check the signature of the event which implies a check of the secret.
 The script will then check if the owner of the repository being pushed is trusted.
+Note that it does not verify if the user performing the push is trusted as that is already verified by GitHub.
 If all these conditions are met, it will call the *update.sh* script which resides in the same directory as this script with two parameters: the full name of the repository (*username/repository*) and the URL that can be used to clone the repository.

 ### Pulling some strings